 - Congenital nevi moles occur in about one in 100 people at birth

 - Dysplastic nevi appear after birth and are typically larger than a pencil eraser

 Congenital nevi moles are just slightly more likely to develop into cancer than dysplastic nevi.
-Any mole or other skin lesion should be checked if it’s larger than a pencil eraser or that follow the A,B,C,D,E rule set by doctors:
+Any mole or other skin lesion should be checked if it’s larger than a pencil eraser or if it follows the A,B,C,D,E rule set by doctors:

-- Asymmetry is uneven; one side of the mole doesn’t match the other
+- Asymmetry: The mole is uneven; one side of the mole doesn’t match the other.

-- Color is changing or is shaded in black, blue, brown, red, or white
+- Color: The mole is changing in color or is shaded in black, blue, brown, red, or white.

-- Diameter is larger than a pencil eraser
+- Diameter: The mole’s diameter is larger than a pencil eraser.

-- Evolution of the mole is changing in color, shape, or size
+- Evolution: The mole is changing in color, shape, or size.

 If any of these conditions occur, your mole is bleeding, or you simply want it removed for cosmetic reasons, please see your doctor for help.

 Does a Facial Mole Mean I Have Skin Cancer?